cedx/akismet.php/doc/features/submit_spam.md

 The user `Comment` to be submitted, incorrectly classified as ham.

 !!! tip
-    It should be the same object instance as the one passed to the original [comment check](comment_check.md) API call.
+    Ideally, it should be the same object as the one passed to the original [comment check](comment_check.md) API call.

 ## Return value
 None.